cython/cython/docs/src/userguide/wrapping_CPlusPlus.rst

 The items in the containers are converted to a corresponding type automatically, which includes recursively converting containers inside of containers, e.g. a C++ vector of maps of strings.

+Be aware that the conversions do have some pitfalls, which are details in :ref:`the troubleshooting section <automatic_conversion_pitfalls>`.

 Iteration over stl containers (or indeed any class with ``begin()`` and ``end()`` methods returning an object supporting incrementing, dereferencing,